WELCOME to the SNAP Nutrition Education Website.

 SNAP-Ed is funded through the Nutrition Education and Obesity Prevention Grant Program in the Healthy, Hunger-Free Kids Act of 2010: https://snaped.fns.usda.gov/about

-Whether you’ve been to our site before or you are a regular; welcome!
+Whether you’ve never been to our site before or you are a regular; welcome!
 You’re likely here because, like us, we’re all trying to be healthier.
 Whether it’s the food we make or the activities we do.
 We are all trying to be healthy.

 SNAP Education (SNAP-Ed) is the nutrition education and obesity prevention program of SNAP; its goal is to improve the likelihood that persons eligible for SNAP will make nutritious food choices within a limited budget and choose physically active lifestyles consistent with the current Dietary Guidelines for Americans and the USDA food guidance.

 Did you know that we work with agencies throughout the Commonwealth of Massachusetts to provide resources and education to individuals and families throughout the span of their lives?
 They have lots of information, resources, and tools for you to stay healthy.
 Check them out: